ReemaSaf/2022-GP1-20/README.md

-## Launching Instructions:
+## Launching Instructions

- To launch the code using Visual Studio Code, you must do the following :
+ To launch the code using Visual Studio Code, you must do the following:

  - Navigate to the lib directory
  - Open the main.dart file